 - Workers’ compensation coverage – With this coverage, you can cover your employees’ medical costs and lost wages if they’re injured or become sick at work.

-How Much Does Truck Insurance Cost?
+How Much Does Truck Insurance Cost in California?

 Who is covered with a commercial truck insurance policy?